Your cookie preferences

 woman using her phone

-So, when you start getting serious phone envy, upgrading early is tempting rather than putting up with a phone that no longer feels value for money.
+So, when you start getting serious phone envy, upgrading early is tempting, as opposed to putting up with a phone that no longer feels valued for money.

 Also, with mobile contract prices increasing by as much as 17% in 2023, you may be tempted to cancel your current contract and find a cheaper deal.